georgebaronheid/jax-rs-rest-project/README.md

 # jax-rs-rest-project

-Application using Jersey Restful Web Services
+Application using Jersey Restful Web Services and Tomcat 9.0.33